Hypothecation is a big word for a familiar process.

 Here’s what you should know.

-When you hypothecate additional assets, it can reduce the amount that a borrower owes as a down payment on a house.
+When you hypothecate additional assets, it can reduce the required down payment.

 This is due to the fact that a borrower is pledging a high-value asset to guarantee their loan.